 Many people are often confused by Japanese lotions.
-They’re more commonly refer to as toners, astringents, or softeners in the Western Hemisphere.
+They’re more commonly referred to as toners, astringents, or softeners in the Western Hemisphere.

 Here are what Japanese lotions are NOT:

-- They’re not a type of moisturisers (although most are moisturising).
+- They’re not a type of moisturisers (although most do hydrate skin).

-- They’re not designed to remove traces makeup left behind, to balance pH, nor to close pores (which by the way, it’s scientifically impossible to do).
+- They’re not formulated to remove traces makeup left behind, to balance pH, nor to close pores.

 - They’re also not meant to be swiped on.